Legal Heir, Succession Certificate, and Surviving Member Apostille: The Three Mistakes Even Apostille Agents Make

 Mistake 2, treating a court-issued Succession Certificate like a Tahsildar LHC

 The personal-document recipe (Notary, SDM, MEA) often works for Succession Certificates in practice.
-MEA outsourced vendors process them through that chain out of habit.
-But the correct path is:
+MEA outsourced vendors process them this way out of habit.
+But the cleaner approach is:

-• Joint Registrar of the High Court counter-certification, in some states.
-This strengthens MEA acceptance and is the cleaner route.
+- Joint Registrar of the High Court counter-certification, in some states.
+This strengthens MEA acceptance and is the safer choice.

-The reason this matters is that MEA occasionally rejects Succession Certificates that have been routed through SDM, asking for "issuing authority verification."
-When that happens, the file has to redo the pre-attestation through the Court Registrar.
+The reason this matters is that MEA occasionally rejects Succession Certificates that came through SDM, asking for "issuing authority verification."
+When that happens, the document has to redo the pre-attestation through the Court Registrar.
 Weeks lost.
-The cleaner path from the start is Court Registrar to MEA.
+Starting at the Court Registrar avoids that.

 Tahsildar-issued LHCs (Tamil Nadu Varisu Certificate, Andhra Pradesh and Telangana LHCs, Kerala LHCs, Maharashtra LHCs) are different.
 They are not court documents.
 They go through SDM or State Home Department like any other personal civil document.

 The distinction is: who issued the document.
-Tahsildar/Revenue means personal-document chain (SDM or Home).
-Civil Court means court-document chain (Court Registrar, sometimes Joint Registrar).
-Submitting in the wrong chain is the second most common error.
+Tahsildar or Revenue means the personal-document steps (SDM or State Home Department).
+Civil Court means the court-document steps (Court Registrar, sometimes Joint Registrar).
+Sending the document through the wrong steps is the second most common error.

 Mistake 3, apostilling a regional-language LHC without bundling the English translation